eberban/eberban/books/refgram/src/morphonology/morphology.md

 ### Borrowings

-__Borrowings__ allow importing foreign words or names.
-They are prefixed by the vowel __u__, and have more relaxed rules about consonants than native eberban words.
-Mainly, they can contain consonant triplets which must obey the following
+__Borrowings__ allow importing of foreign words or names.
+They are prefixed by the vowel __u__, and have more relaxed rules about consonants than native Eberban words.
+Mainly, they can contain consonant triplets which must obey the following rules:
-rules:

  - Consonant pairs must either be _initial pairs_, _medial pairs_ or _sonorant_
    + _consonant_.